isomerpages/isomerpages-govtech/pages/digital-government-journey/sustainability.md

 **Digital Workplace** - The [Digital Workplace](https://www.tech.gov.sg/products-and-services/digital-workplace/) provides digital alternatives to physical transactions such as tele-conferencing and digital business cards.

-**Government Hosting Consolidation and Cloud Migration** - GovTech provides centralised energy-efficient data centres to support the consolidation of standalone server rooms and data centres.
+**Government Hosting Consolidation and Cloud Migration** - GovTech provides centralised energy-efficient data centres to support the consolidation of standalone agency server rooms and data centres.
 We also develop secure [government cloud solutions](https://www.tech.gov.sg/capability-centre-gig) to accelerate adoption of modern cloud capabilities.

 **Green Software** - We actively explore Green IT tools to augment our existing software development processes, and enable our product teams and engineers to manage and optimise their software to reduce carbon emissions.
-We are also a member of the Green Software Foundation.

 **Open Digital Platform** - We are developing the [Open Digital Platform](https://www.tech.gov.sg/media/technews/building-an-operating-system-for-punggol-digital-district) to power smarter district planning at the Punggol Digital District.
-By leveraging ODP, district planners expect to progressively reduce energy and water consumption by as much as 30% compared to the national average.
+With ODP, district planners expect to progressively reduce energy and water consumption by as much as 30% compared to the national average.

 <div class="row">